-Add the sugar, if using, and stir (You can add the sugar after pressure cooking if you'd prefer to).
+Add the sugar, if using, and stir (You can add the sugar after pressure cooking if you'd prefer to taste it first).

 Add the tea bags.
 Close the lid and set the steam release knob to the Sealing position.

 Press the Pressure Cook (Manual) button or dial and then the +/- to select 4 minutes.
-It will take several minutes to come to pressure.
+It will take a few minutes to come to pressure.

-After cook cycle has finished, let the pot sit undisturbed for 20-30 minutes.
+After cook cycle has finished, turn off the pot and let the pot sit undisturbed for 20-30 minutes.
 This will keep the tea from becoming bitter (Quick Release makes the water boil, causing bitterness).

 Manually release the remaining pressure/steam.
 There shouldn't be much left.
 When the pin in the lid drops back down, open the lid and remove the tea bags.